 I am here to today to tell you …

 So how are you going to clean your grill?
 Well you have a few options.
-Some people use an onion on a long fork and claim it works as long as your grill is really, really hot.

 I’ve resorted to not even cleaning my grill and just cooking my food on a new, undirty part of the grill every time I BBQ.